 Forest and Tree Exhibit, University of Michigan, Matthaei Botanical Gardens & Nichols Arboretum, Ann Arbor, 2015

 The painting I exhibited, “Black Oak Leaf,” watercolor and pastel, 2012, is dedicated to my brother John (1957–2016).
 He loved the natural world.

 The Society of Floral Painters Full Members Exhibition, Oxmarket Centre of Arts, Chichester, England, May 2016,

-Members organizing submissions for the Society of Floral Painters annual exhibit.
+Members organizing submissions for the Society of Floral Painters annual exhibit for full members.
 At left in the foreground, a committee member prepares my painting of Zea mays (Indian corn) for hanging.

 The Victory Center, Art of Cancer Survivors Exhibit, Toledo, Ohio, January 2018

 The Victory Center/Toledo, which provides psycho-social support for cancer patients and their caregivers, held a two-day exhibit in January 2018, featuring the art of cancer survivors.
 I exhibited three paintings in this joyful show, the first cancer-related event I’ve been able to participate in during my 11-year recovery from ovarian cancer.
-Click here to see my on-air interview with Amy Montgomery of Channel 13/ABC, Toledo:https://www.facebook.com/deborah.kopka.9/videos/848054615373504/
+To see my on-air interview with Amy Montgomery of Channel 13/ABC, Toledo, access https://www.facebook.com/deborah.kopka.9/videos/848054615373504/